AndrewDiles/deezbotbois/README.md

 - Command and Condition Node's Instructions

 # Potential Improvements
-- UnMetBar 's height must be calculated
+- Add a duplicate Bot in the Assembly
 - Drill up from Instruction Components to remove passing of props they don't need
 - Clean up / refactor Ai deletion Component as it contains code duplication
-- Add a duplicate Bot in the Assembly
 - Disable ability to Save Bots in Assembly after creating a new bot
 - Add DR and Dmg attributes to be displayed on Attributes of Assembly
 - Change error codes for incorrect passwords to 403, make sure front end does not break with change from 401